Alukewarmglassofwater/Quizify_flask/README.md

 - install flask and extra module using this

 # Miscellaneous
+- .flaskenv :
+    1. `pip install python-dotenv`
-- .flaskenv : no need to have extra step of 'FLASK_APP=quizify.py' just 'flask run'
+    2. no need to have extra step of 'FLASK_APP=quizify.py' just 'flask run'